Exercise and Weight Loss

-Yes and no. One of the most common reasons someone starts exercising is for a desire to lose weight.
+Does exercise help one lose weight?
+Yes and no. One of the most common questions ia about exercise and weight loss.
+Someone starts exercising is for a desire to lose weight.
 Yet, if we truly look at how and why our body stores fat, you see that exercise is not an efficient way to burn a lot of calories to lose weight.

 Simply put, the problem of weight loss has less to do with storing fat than it does with having a food abundance.
 In fact, our ability to efficiently store and use the fuel we take in for extending periods of time is a major reason why the human race still exists.
 We store excess body fat as a survival mechanism, our body doesn’t realize it’s not going to face a famine in the near future.